kellylyq/mba_data_decisions/Real-Estate---R.md

     (p&gt;0.05) at 95% confidence level.
 Therefore, we could confidently incorporate lot size to our regression in its linear term only.

+-   However, from a qualitative standpoint, we did speculate on how lot size might behave differently in multi-family homes.
+Namely, we might expect that such homes would not see as strong of a correlation between lot sizes and price.

+-   Our reasoning for this is to compare the extremes of a massive condo complex, a midsize townhouse apartment complex, and a single-family mansion.
+The single-family mansion would logically see a close correlation between lot size and price.
+The townhouse might as well, as assuming there is one family per floor, the square footage of each floor wouldn’t be too much different than the lot size.
+On the other hand, in condo complexes, the lot size would be massive and the square footage small, leading to relatively smaller prices.

 #### Problem 5

 > What fraction of the variation in home prices is explained by your